A sample of giant radio sources from the NVGRC catalog: Environment of giant radio sources

 \section{Environment of giant radio sources}

-In examining the environment of the GRI, we considered the presence of optical neighbors and deformation of radio lobes, and also searched for indications in publications of the host belonging to a group or cluster of galaxies.
-During a detailed visual inspection of the giant hosts' neighborhoods using cutouts from optical surveys, we noted the presence of neighbors in the neighborhood of about 50 kpc, which is between $1^{\prime\prime}$ and $2^{\prime}$ depending on the redshift.
+In examining the environments of GRSs, we considered the presence of optical neighbors, deformation of radio lobes, and evidence from the literature indicating host membership in galaxy groups or clusters.
+During a detailed visual inspection of the surroundings of GRS hosts using optical survey cutouts, we identified neighboring galaxies within projected distances of approximately 50\,kpc, corresponding to angular separations between $1^{\prime\prime}$ and $2^{\prime}$ depending on redshift.

-We divided the GRS into groups ranging from no signs of a nearby environment to confirmed membership in a group or cluster of galaxies in publications.
-No neighbors were found near 36 hosts, and 21 hosts had no information about neighbor redshifts.
-The remaining hosts have neighbors with redshifts matching the hosts' redshifts within the measurement error, and/or the radio source has S-, Z-, X-shaped morphology, and/or belongs to a group or cluster of galaxies, and/or the giant has haid-tailed morphology.
-As a result, we found that 140 (71\%) of the objects in our GRS list have close neighbors confirmed by redshift or radio lobe morphology and/or are members of galaxy groups or clusters.
+We categorized the GRSs into groups ranging from those with no signs of a nearby environment to those with confirmed group or cluster membership reported in the literature.
+No neighbors were identified near 36 hosts, and for 21 hosts, redshift information for nearby galaxies was unavailable.
+The remaining hosts exhibit one or more of the following: neighbors with redshifts consistent with that of the host (within measurement uncertainty), S-, Z-, or X-shaped radio morphology, membership in a known group or cluster, or head-tailed radio morphology.

+As a result, we found that 140 sources (71\% of the sample) have close neighbors confirmed by redshift, exhibit morphological features indicative of environmental interaction, and/or are members of galaxy groups or clusters.

-The figure~\ref{fig:Fig3} shows the histograms of the magnitude (a) and redshift (b) distributions for GRSs with neighbors (light gray) and GRSs without neighbors marked with a black line.
+Figure~\ref{fig:Fig3} presents histograms of the apparent $r$-band magnitudes (panel a) and logarithmic redshifts (panel b) for GRSs with neighbors (light gray) and those without neighbors (black line).

-The median values of apparent r-band magnitudes and redshifts for host galaxies with confirmed neighbors and host galaxies without neighbors are 18$^m$.1 and 0.19, 19$^m$.3 and 0.31, respectively.
-Thus, host galaxies for which we did not find neighbors are fainter and more distant than those in the first group of host galaxies where the neighbors are confirmed.
-We believe that these differences are partly explained by observational selection.
-It can be assumed that the number of host galaxies with neighbors may exceed 70\%.
+The median apparent $r$-band magnitudes and redshifts for host galaxies with confirmed neighbors are $18^{\mathrm{m}}.1$ and $z = 0.19$, respectively, while for hosts without neighbors, the corresponding values are $19^{\mathrm{m}}.3$ and $z = 0.31$.
+Thus, host galaxies without identified neighbors tend to be fainter and more distant than those with confirmed neighbors.
+We attribute this difference, at least in part, to observational selection effects.
+It is likely that the true fraction of GRS hosts with neighbors exceeds 70\%.